Skip to Content

 Home » Miami Brain Injury Lawyer

-One of, if not the worst, type of injury that an individual can suffer from during an accident is a brain injury.
-Brain injuries are complex because they are not tangible and the injury itself is unseen.
-Sometimes brain injuries manifest themselves in obvious ways such as when a person experiences personality changes, lack of balance, depression, anxiety, diminishing intellectual capacity, etc. Some injuries are subtler or they appear over time which can be an upsetting ordeal for victims and their families.
+Brain injuries are complex because they are intangible, and the injury itself is unseen.
+Sometimes brain injuries manifest in obvious ways, such as when a person experiences personality changes, lack of balance, depression, anxiety, diminishing intellectual capacity, etc. Some head injuries are subtler, or they appear gradually over time, which can be an upsetting ordeal for victims and their families.

-Brain injuries can manifest themselves in a number of ways.
+Brain injuries can manifest themselves in several ways.
 Some victims experience symptoms immediately after an accident, and others do not feel the effects for a few days or even weeks and months.
-These types of injuries range from mild to debilitating and severe.
-Below is a list of common symptoms and effects of brain injuries:
+These types of head injuries range from mild to debilitating and severe.

 • Headaches